Pik-Fix: Restoring and Colorizing Old Photos: Methodology

-where $\phi_j$ is a feature map of shape $C_j\times H_j\times W_j$.
-While the VGG19 loss is not based on a biologicalmodels, it has been observed to provide perceptually pleasing results.

 The colorization subnet is intended to transfer color distributions from the reference picture to the predicted output pictures.
-Thus, we also use the \textit{histogram loss} to measure the distribution distance between the color histograms of the output and reference pictures as expressed by the Earth Mover's Distance (EMD):

-where $\mathrm{CDF}_{p}(k)$ is the $k$-th element of the cumulative density function of the probability mass function $p$.
-In Eq.~\eqref{eq:loss-emd}, $\hbar_{I^{'}}$ and $\hbar_{R}$ are one-dimensional differentiable histograms formed by globally pooling over the SPHist features $h_{I^{'}}$ and $h_{R}$ in Eq.~\eqref{eq:histogra}, respectively.
+Thus, we also use the \textit{histogram loss} to measure the distribution distance between the color histograms of the output and reference pictures as expressed by the Earth Mover's Distance (EMD): $\mathcal{L}_\mathrm{EMD,\hbar}=\sum_{k=1}^K(\mathrm{CDF}_{\hbar_{I^{'}}}(k)-\mathrm{CDF}_{\hbar_{R}}(k))^2,$ where $\mathrm{CDF}_{p}(k)$ is the $k$-th element of the cumulative density function of the probability mass function $p$. $\hbar_{I^{'}}$ and $\hbar_{R}$ are one-dimensional differentiable histograms formed by globally pooling over the SPHist features $h_{I^{'}}$ and $h_{R}$ in Eq.~\eqref{eq:histogra}, respectively.

-We also use the \textit{chroma reconstruction loss} to impose the spatial consistency between the predicted chromatic channels $ab$ and the ground truth $ab$ channels, supplementing the histogram loss by directly controlling the pixel-wise chromatic loss:
+We also use the \textit{chroma reconstruction loss} to impose the spatial consistency between the predicted chromatic channels $ab$ and the ground truth $ab$ channels, supplementing the histogram loss by directly controlling the pixel-wise chromatic loss: $\mathcal{L}_{rec,ab}=||I_{ab}^{'}-G_{ab}||_1.$

 The \textit{adversarial loss} is a recipe that is often used to enhance the visual quality of images synthesized using GANs~\cite{ledig2017photo, jiang2021enlightengan, kupyn2018deblurgan}.
 We utilize a PatchGAN~\cite{isola2017image} structure to ensure that all of the local patches of the enhanced output channels are visually similar to realistic chroma maps.
-The adversarial loss is expressed as:
+The adversarial loss is expressed as: $mathcal{L}_{adv,ab}=\mathbb{E}_{G_{ab}^{}}[\log{D(G)}]+\mathbb{E}_{I_{ab}^{'}}[\log{(1-D(I^{'},R))}].$